JCMexplains/writing-for-success-2023/textbook.md

 I can write a very long sentence that is not a run-on: "Walking slowly, chewing thoughtfully, the old poet rubbed the worn elbows of his Irish wool sweater as he looked wearily over the same hill he had regarded for each of the last thirty years of mornings, wondering whether this morning would finally be the one to bring his daughter walking over it."

-Any sentence with two or more independent clauses that have been incorrectly combined is a run-on.
+Any sentence with two incorrectly joined independent clauses is a run-on.

-Each run-on is either a *fused sentence* (independent clauses connected by nothing) or a *comma splice* (independent clauses connected by only a comma).
+Each run-on is either a *fused sentence* (independent clauses joined by nothing) or a *comma splice* (independent clauses joined by only a comma).

-> **Fused sentence:** A family of foxes lived under our shed young foxes played all over the yard.
+> **Fused sentence**: A family of foxes lived under our shed young foxes played all over the yard.

-> **Comma splice:** We looked outside, the kids were hopping on the trampoline.
+> **Comma splice**: We looked outside, the kids were hopping on the trampoline.

 ### Punctuation

-One way to run-on sentences is to correct the punctuation.
+One way to fix a run-on sentence is to correct the punctuation.
 For example, adding a period will correct the run-on by creating two separate sentences.

-> There were no seats left, we had to stand in the back.
+> **Comma splice run-on**: There were no seats left, we had to stand in the back.
+>
-> There were no seats left. **W**e had to stand in the back.
+> **Fixed**: There were no seats left. **W**e had to stand in the back.

 Using a semicolon between the two complete sentences will also correct the error.
 A semicolon allows you to keep the two closely related ideas